This is a complete guide to personal injury settlement releases.

 Another good case to read about allegedly breaching a confidential settlement is Monster Energy Co. v.
 Schechter (2019) 7 Cal.5th 781, 788.

 Don’t talk about a confidential settlement.
 This includes both online and offline (e.g. phone, Facebook, text, in person, etc.) communication.
 Of course, never mention the name of defendant or the settlement amount in any communication to anyone.

 Did someone cause your injury in an accident in Florida?
 Or on a cruise or boat?

-I want to represent you if you were injured in an accident in Florida, on a cruise ship or boat.
+I want to represent you if you were injured in an accident in Florida, on a cruise.

 Call us now at (888) 594-3577 to find out for FREE if we can represent you.
 We answer calls 24 hours a day, 7 days a week, 365 days a year.

-Editor’s Note: This post was originally published on April 2013 and has been completely revamped and updated.
+Editor’s Note: This post was originally published on April 2013 and I update it when I can.